Kray twins: Lord Boothby and Tom Driberg

-Boothby called the £40,000 (over £1 million in 2024 values) he was awarded from the Sunday Mirror "tainted money", and though he professed to have donated the majority of the money to charity, it appears the Krays took the bulk of the award.
+Boothby called the £40,000 (over £1 million in 2024 values) he was awarded from the Sunday Mirror "tainted money", and though he professed to have donated the majority of the money to charity, it appears that the Krays took the bulk of the award.
 One of Boothby's first actions following the suit was to write a cheque for £5,000 to Ronnie.
 Ronnie had also launched a libel action of his own against Sunday Mirror columnist Cecil Harmsworth King for calling him a "homosexual thug" in one of his columns, but the judge dismissed the suit under the grounds that it was a "fair comment".
 Ronnie was furious about the dismissal, raging to a group of journalists: "Proves what I always said.
 One law for the fucking rich and another for the poor".

 Police investigated the Krays on several occasions, but the twins' reputation for violence made witnesses afraid to testify.
 There was also a problem for both main political parties.
 The Conservatives were unwilling to press the police to end the Krays' power for fear that the Boothby connection would again be publicised, and Labour – having gained control of the House of Commons with an extremely thin majority and the prospect of a snap election in the very near future – did not want connections between Ronnie and Driberg to get into the public realm.